-• The interior modification of the aircraft is clear of objects/projections OR the interior of the aircraft is padded to protect the head-strike envelope of the medical personnel and patients as appropriate to the aircraft.
-(FW)

-• The head-strike envelope in the surface vehicle must be clear of hard objects that could cause injury in the event of poor road conditions or sudden stops.

-• Helmets are required for rotorwing operations.
+- The interior modification of the aircraft is clear of objects/projections OR the interior of the aircraft is padded to protect the head-strike envelope of the medical personnel and patients as appropriate to the aircraft.
+(FW) - The head-strike envelope in the surface vehicle must be clear of hard objects that could cause injury in the event of poor road conditions or sudden stops. - Helmets are required for rotorwing operations.
 Helmets for crewmembers must be designed for aviation operations, appropriately fitted and maintained according to the program's manufacturer's criteria or program's policy.
-(RW) (Please reference Office of Aviation Services standards)

-o Helmets are inspected on a regularly scheduled basis - at least annually at a minimum.
+(RW) (Please reference Office of Aviation Services standards) - o Helmets are inspected on a regularly scheduled basis at least annually at a minimum.

-e.
-Securing equipment and supplies - All aircraft equipment (including specialized equipment) and supplies must be secured according to national aviation regulations.
+- Helmets have reflective striping or other markings that can be seen in the event the wear is in the water or other environments requiring research search and rescue - The helmet intercommunication systems (ICS) cord shall not be directly connected hard wired to the aircraft and should have a disconnect device or plug that will.
+A compatible intermediate cord between the ICS cord and the aircraft, or other quick disconnect device, should allow for a clean separation during egress.
+ICS cords shall be secured from potential snagging or entanglement with components such as flight controls and medical equipment. - e.
+Securing equipment and supplies All aircraft equipment (including specialized equipment) and supplies must be secured according to national aviation regulations.
 (Use of bungee cords is not considered appropriate when securing equipment and supplies).
-Surface vehicle equipment must be secured by an appropriate clamp, strap, or other mechanism to the vehicle or stretcher/isolette to prevent movement during a crash or abrupt stop.

-- If an engineered mount is provided for specific equipment, that equipment must be secured in the mount at all times during the transport. - Softpacs and equipment bags are not to be stored with belts that loop through the handles (as these handles can easily tear and dislodge).

-f.
-For long-range transports - Diversion & Contingency Plans
+Surface vehicle equipment must be secured by an appropriate clamp, strap, or other mechanism to the vehicle or stretcher/isolette to prevent movement during a crash or abrupt stop. - If an engineered mount is provided present for specific equipment, that equipment must be secured in the mount at all times during the transport.
+With no patient on board the equipment may be secured with FAA Approved straps. - Softpacs and equipment bags are not to be stored with belts that loop through the handles (as these handles can easily tear and dislodge). - f.
+For long range transports Diversion & Contingency Plans - If patient's condition deteriorates - · For mechanical issues - g.
+For international transports - An international checklist is available that includes information about specific locations, use of medical assistance companies, networking and, local handlers. - Repatriation insurance, ICAO (International Civil Aviation Organization) regulations - DEA Issues International law states it is illegal to bring controlled substances onto foreign soil they cannot be removed from the airplane.

-- · If patient's condition deteriorates - · For mechanical issues - g.
-For international transports - An international checklist is available that includes information about specific locations, use of medical assistance companies, networking and, local handlers. - Repatriation insurance, ICAO (International Civil Aviation Organization) regulations - DEA Issues International law states it is illegal to bring controlled substances onto foreign soil they cannot be removed from the airplane. - There must be a policy that details how controlled substances are secured when the medical crews depart the aircraft. - Crew Safety Policies address crew safety, including: - o Cultural intelligence o Assess travel risk to other countries and immunization recommendations using a reliable source (for example, the U.S. Department of State and CDC respectively and WHO).
+- There must be a policy that details how controlled substances are secured when the medical crews depart the aircraft. - Crew Safety Policies address crew safety, including: - o Cultural intelligence - o Assess travel risk to other countries and immunization recommendations using a reliable source (for example, the U.S. Department of State and CDC respectively and WHO).